J4X-98/Writeups/CTFs/justCTF2023/BabyOtter/writeup.md

     print("Solution found!")
 ```

 So we know that the final tmp must be 1725720156 (0x66DC665C) ^ 0xFFFFFFFF.
 From there on we can use the first byte of tmp to find out the last index.
-We know that the lsb of the last tmp must be the lsb of the table entry, as the first byte of the tmp before xoring it to the table always is 00.
+We know that the LSB of the last tmp must be the LSB of the table entry, as the first byte of the tmp before XORing it to the table always is 00.
 When we have the whole table entry we can xor it to the result to find out the other 3 bytes of the tmp before the shift.

 ```txt
 Result               = 0x66DC665C